irismessage/Bros/manual/soundn-en-auto.md

 Before we start with hard theory, some practice:

 1. Turn off floppy & computer
-2. SOUND'N'SAMPLER MOdule in Port 1 (otherwise nothing works)
+2. SOUND'N'SAMPLER Module in Port 1 (otherwise nothing works)
 3. Switch on floppy, insert floppy disk, close hebei
 4. Turn on the computer
     - the DIGITAL-DATA-EDITOR is booted